|« PreviousNext »|

 Understanding the Pricing Benefit and Consolidated Billing in the Amazon Elastic Compute Cloud Developer Guide.

 The Detailed Billing Report with Resources and Cost Allocation Tags adds additional dimensions by which you can view your AWS charges.
 This report includes resource identifiers for many of the AWS services.
 Amazon EC2, for example, provides a ResourceID value for each Amazon EC2 instance run under your account.
-You can use this field to view your charges for each AWS resource, as well as for data filtering and aggregation.
+You can use this field to view your charges for each AWS resource, as well as for filtering and aggregating data.

 This report contains line items for every hour of operation for every resource and can grow quite large.
-The report is compressed into a .zip file, but may exceed the maximum number of rows you can display in an Excel spreadsheet.
+The report is compressed into a ZIP file, but may exceed the maximum number of rows you can display in an Excel spreadsheet.

-As with the other reports, you can sign up for this report on the Billing Preferences page.
+You can sign up for this report on the Billing Preferences page.